Deblak/jamix-app/README.md

 ## Installation
 ### DataBase
-Create your DB and and connect it to a new project `jamix-database`.
+Create your DB and connect it to a new project `jamix-database`.
 ```sql
 CREATE DATABASE jamix_db;
 ```